TechnitiumSoftware/DnsServer/APIDOCS.md

 - `forwarderTimeout` (optional): The timeout value in milliseconds for the forwarder DNS client.
 - `forwarderConcurrency` (optional): The number of concurrent requests that the forwarder DNS client should do.
 - `enableLogging` (optional): Enable this option to log error and audit logs into the log file.
 Initial value is `true`.
+- `ignoreResolverLogs` (optional): Enable this option to stop logging domain name resolution errors into the log file.
 - `logQueries` (optional): Enable this option to log every query received by this DNS Server and the corresponding response answers into the log file.
 Initial value is `false`.
 - `useLocalTime` (optional): Enable this option to use local time instead of UTC for logging.
 Initial value is `false`.
 - `logFolder` (optional): The folder path on the server where the log files should be saved.
 The path can be relative to the DNS server config folder.
 Initial value is `logs`.